Iridium: Historical

 Iridium–osmium alloys were previously used in fountain pen nib tips.
 The first major use of iridium was in 1834 in nibs mounted on gold.
-Starting in 1944, the Parker 51 fountain pen was fitted with a nib tipped by a ruthenium and iridium alloy (with 3.8% iridium).
+Starting in 1944, the Parker 51 fountain pen was fitted with a nib tipped by a ruthenium and iridium alloy (with 3.8 % iridium).
 The tip material in modern fountain pens is still conventionally called "iridium", although there is seldom any iridium in it; other metals such as ruthenium, osmium, and tungsten have taken its place.

 An iridium–platinum alloy was used for the touch holes or vent pieces of cannon.
 According to a report of the Paris Exhibition of 1867, one of the pieces being exhibited by Johnson and Matthey "has been used in a Whitworth gun for more than 3000 rounds, and scarcely shows signs of wear yet.
 Those who know the constant trouble and expense which are occasioned by the wearing of the vent-pieces of cannon when in active service, will appreciate this important adaptation".

 The pigment iridium black, which consists of very finely divided iridium, is used for painting porcelain an intense black; it was said that "all other porcelain black colors appear grey by the side of it".

 Precautions and hazards

 Iridium in bulk metallic form is not biologically important or hazardous to health due to its lack of reactivity with tissues; there are only about 20 parts per trillion of iridium in human tissue.
 Like most metals, finely divided iridium powder can be hazardous to handle, as it is an irritant and may ignite in air.
-Iridium is relatively unhazardous otherwise, with the only effect of Iridium ingestion being irritation of the digestive tract.
+Iridium is relatively non-hazardous otherwise, with the only effect of Iridium ingestion being irritation of the digestive tract.
 However, soluble salts, such as the iridium halides, could be hazardous due to elements other than iridium or due to iridium itself.
 At the same time, most iridium compounds are insoluble, which makes absorption into the body difficult.

 A radioisotope of iridium, ^{192}Ir, is dangerous, like other radioactive isotopes.
 The only reported injuries related to iridium concern accidental exposure to radiation from ^{192}Ir used in brachytherapy.
 High-energy gamma radiation from ^{192}Ir can increase the risk of cancer.
 External exposure can cause burns, radiation poisoning, and death.
 Ingestion of ^{192}Ir can burn the linings of the stomach and the intestines. ^{192}Ir, ^{192m}Ir, and ^{194m}Ir tend to deposit in the liver, and can pose health hazards from both gamma and beta radiation.